TRISTAN-ORF/RiboTIE/README.md

         tis_transformer {input} --data
         """

-# For HPC servers, it can further be advantaguous to create an extra rule for parsing the riboseq
+# For HPC servers, it can further be advantageous to create an extra rule for parsing the riboseq
 # data separately using a partition that does not require GPU resources
 # e.g. `ribotie {input.config} --data --samples {wildcards.sample} --parallel`
 rule ribotie_parse_riboseq_samples: